ePages-de/epages-devportal/_posts/2018/2018-06-05-server-side-react-routing-with-elixir.md

 ## JSON is your new best friend

 Michael Jackson (the react guy, not the pop guy) created a little project called [react-stdio](https://github.com/ReactTraining/react-stdio){:target="_blank"}.
-It let's you render react components by passing the path to the component together with a `props` object via STDIN, and get back the rendered output through STDOUT.
+It lets you render react components by passing the path to the component together with a `props` object via STDIN, and get back the rendered output through STDOUT.
-This lets you use React with every language that can spawn process and communicate through standard streams with a JSON protocol.
+This lets you use React with every language that can spawn processes and communicate through standard streams with a JSON protocol.
-Luckily, [Roman Chvanikov wrote a great article](https://medium.com/@chvanikoff/lets-refactor-std-json-io-e444b6f2c580){:target="_blank"} on the refactoring of [std_json_io](https://github.com/hassox/std_json_io){:target="_blank"}, a convinient library for communicating with an external script.
+Luckily, [Roman Chvanikov wrote a great article](https://medium.com/@chvanikoff/lets-refactor-std-json-io-e444b6f2c580){:target="_blank"} on the refactoring of [std_json_io](https://github.com/hassox/std_json_io){:target="_blank"}, a convenient library for communicating with an external script.
 Via JSON.
 This is no coincidence since `std_json_io` was [originally written for react-stdio](https://evalcode.com/render-react-with-phoenix/){:target="_blank"}.